 The basic goal of Theoretical Analysis Task 4 is thus to create a structure for the RDA Decision Tree Chart that sequentially and systematically guides the TOC and later, the TCC coders’ decision making with respect to the appropriate category properties to be used at each choice point in the decision making process, so that each MIR is assigned to an appropriate category or sub-category (Kurtines et al., 2008).
 The logic of decision tree flow charts provide a useful tool for identifying and mapping the most efficient and effective structure for guiding the decision making process.

 Level One includes the categories of Critical Thinking and Uncritical Thinking, Level Two includes the five respective sub-categories, and level three includes the consolidation (see Appendix A).
 A TOC was then conducted by the panel to classify the MIRs of the sample set using the coding template to place the free responses of the sample set into the corresponding categories and sub-categories identified in the previous tasks of the theoretical analysis phase of RDA.
 Levels were included in CPSS-QE RDA-CT to evaluate inter-coder reliability at each level as well as overall category reliability.
-RDA makes it possible to easily and readily switch between poles of the splits (qualitative → quantitative, structural → causal → structural) based on findings or results obtained at any of the phases of analysis and at any level of analysis (theory and data).
+Relational Data Analysis makes it possible to easily and readily switch between poles of the splits (qualitative → quantitative, structural → causal → structural) based on findings or results obtained at any of the phases of analysis and at any level of analysis (theory and data).
 In this context, the current study implemented the use of category levels to distinguish and further investigate the theoretical meanings of the theoretical categories identified in the TOC versus the empirical meaning of the categories identified in the TOC.

 Theoretical Classification Coding (TCC)